-1) Google Apps for Nonprofits
+- Google Workspace for Nonprofits

-Google Apps in Action
+Example: Google Workspace in Action

 Samasource uses the various tools available to it through the program to connect about 850 people in five countries.
 Using Google Drive to communicate and share information across a vastly distributed workforce has been very important for training and tracking the organization's projects across the world.

-2) Google Ad Grants
+2. Google Ad Grants

-With the potential of driving 10,000 to 40,000 new visitors a month to your website, using this “free money” to attract new constituents to engage with your organization online is a no-brainer.
-Here are 10 tips to success with Google Ad Grants.
+With the potential of driving 10,000 to 40,000 new visitors a month to your website, using this grant to attract new constituents to engage with your organization online is a no-brainer.
+Here are 10 tips for success with Google Ad Grants.